mzivic7/endcord/configuration.md

 - `proxy = None`
     Proxy URL to use, it must be this format: `protocol://host:port`, example: `socks5://localhost:1080`.
     Supported proxy protocols: `http`, `socks5`.
-    Be careful, using proxy (especially TOR) might make you more suspicious to discord.
+    Be warned!
+Using proxy (especially TOR) might make you more suspicious to discord.
+    Voice and video calls will only work with socks5 proxy and it must support UDP ASSOCIATE.
 - `custom_host = None`
     Custom host to connect to, like `old.server.spacebar.chat`.
 Set to None to use default host (`discord.com`)
 - `"easter_eggs = True`